PagerDuty/python-pagerduty/README.rst

 --------
 This library supplies classes extending `requests.Session`_ from the Requests_ HTTP library that serve as Python interfaces to the `REST API v2`_ and `Events API v2`_ of PagerDuty.
 One might call it an opinionated wrapper library.
+It is the successor to the popular `pdpyras`_ library and is based on the same source code.

-It was designed with the philosophy that Requests_ is a perfectly adequate HTTP client, and that abstraction should focus only on the most generally applicable and frequently-implemented core features, requirements and tasks.
+The client was designed with the philosophy that `Requests`_ is a perfectly adequate HTTP client, and that abstraction should focus only on the most generally applicable and frequently-implemented core features, requirements and patterns of APIs.
 Design decisions concerning how any particular PagerDuty resource is accessed or manipulated through APIs are left to the user or implementer to make.

 Features
 --------